OCA/helpdesk/helpdesk_mgmt/readme/CONFIGURE.md

     assigned to the teams to which he/she belongs or the tickets that are not assigned to any team nor user.
 3.  *User*: User is able to see all the tickets.

+## Customer notifications

+If you want portal users to receive an email when a ticket is created:

+1. Enable debug mode
+2. Open the "Ticket Created" subtype in Settings > Technical > Discuss > Subtypes
+3. Enable the `Default` flag